 Spring Support System - Our furniture uses a premium quality elasticized webbing spring system.
 Elasticized webbing has been used for high end hand-crafted upholstery for more than 100 years.
 A high quality elasticized webbing, when used with a strong, high quality frame, is typically trouble-free for the 20+ year life of the furniture.

 Interior design blogs sometimes criticize the use of elasticized webbing.
 There is a reason for this.
 Webbing can also be found in some poor quality furniture.
 The difference is that a high end product will have a stronger, thicker webbing.
 It will have more strands of the webbing criss crossing each other.
-Also, those strands will be tightly fastened to a very strong frame.
-Webbing is often much looser on lower quality furniture.
+Also, those strands will be securely fastened to a very strong frame.

 Genuine 8-way hand-tied coil foundations have long been considered the gold standard for seating support systems.
 Simplicity Sofas furniture can be made with 8-way hand tied coils.
 They add about $600 to the cost of a sofa.
 However, they do not improve the strength or comfort of our furniture.